 What do I get at the end of it?

 Successful students will graduate with a degree in their home subject, with the addition of 'with a Year in Computer Science'.
-A full transcript of your marks on the year you spend with us will also be available to you, and can be supplied to potential employers.
+A full transcript of your marks for the year you spend with us will also be available to you, and can be supplied to potential employers.

 The Year in Computer Science is assessed on a pass/fail basis.
 Credits gained during the year will not contribute to the credits required for your main degree, nor will marks contribute towards your degree classification in the main subject.
 In this respect, the YCS is similar to a 'Year Abroad/in Industry' and for this reason the YCS should be considered an integral part of your degree.